aryan-prog/ai_summariser/README.md

 It has Modern user interface
 <!-- The Web Application will save history, using local storage,handle form events and catch errors,implement copy to clipboard, -->

+The Web Application is fully responsive .
+Made using Tailwind CSS
 ## Features

 1. Connection to Open AI's GPT model